 After some intensive media coverage and a successful series of pilot appearances across Westfield Malls, Libraries and Museums around the country, the New Zealand Film Commission and NZ on Air partnered with TVNZ invested in an Animated Series made for both AR and VR.
 It has been so successful that the pilot episode for The Green Fairy series is set for an international release in July – October 2018.

 The open, collaborative environment at AUT afforded Davila valuable support resulting in his success– not only in developing but also in promoting his research.
-Davila used Colab, a collaborative teaching and learning space and open environment geared toward innovation at AUT.
+Davila used Creative Technologies, a collaborative teaching and learning space and open environment geared toward innovation at AUT.
 From here on he has been able to trust in the support from AUT’s other resources.
 For example the AUT CO.STARTERS programme and the ongoing backing of AUT Ventures.

 Beyond the creative support and technology resources that he had access to during his studies, AUT cultivated his business skills, including business administration, accounting, managing budgets, and connecting with industry professionals.
 Davila was able to develop a business model to wrap around his Green Fairy prototype.
 With his business plan in place, he brought together a team of AUT graduates and founded his own company in 2016.
 While Davila specialised in Virtual Reality Storytelling, he has sprung from being an AUT graduate with a Master of Creative Technologies to be the founding director and CEO of CONICAL Interactive Studios - employing ten fulltime creative technologists, animators and game developers.
 AUT Ventures provided a home for the CONICAL team with office space and studio access to facilities and resources to get them started up.